s6joui/NextTrain/README.md

 # NextTrain
 iOS app that shows real-time information about subway train arrivals in Seoul, South Korea.
-The app was implemented using clean code and TDD principals.
+The app was implemented using clean code and TDD principles.
 It has no external dependencies so it should just run by opening the project file.

 ## Requirements
 * XCode 13